-This statement is made pursuant to S.54 of the Modern Slavery Act 2015 (“the MSA”) and sets out the steps taken by Scape Group Limited (“Scape”) and its subsidiary companies to prevent modern slavery and human trafficking in its (and their) business and supply chains for the financial year ending 31st March 2021.
+This statement is made pursuant to S.54 of the Modern Slavery Act 2015 (“the MSA”) and sets out the steps taken by SCAPE Group Limited (“SCAPE”) and its subsidiary companies to prevent modern slavery and human trafficking in its (and their) business and supply chains for the financial year ending 31st March 2023.

-Scape’s policy is to conduct its business in an honest, open and ethical manner and to act professionally, fairly and with the utmost integrity in all our business dealings.
-Accordingly, Scape takes a zero-tolerance approach to modern slavery and human trafficking and aims to ensure that its supply chains and every part of its business are, and remain, free from slavery and human trafficking.
+SCAPE’s policy is to conduct its business in an honest, open and ethical manner and to act professionally, fairly and with the utmost integrity in all our business dealings.
+Accordingly, SCAPE aims to ensure that its supply chains and every part of its business are, and remain, free from slavery and human trafficking.

 Structure, business and supply chains

-Scape offers a suite of performance- managed construction services frameworks, property services, innovative design solutions, community investment opportunities and joint ventures that are available to any public body in the United Kingdom.
-As a public-sector organisation, we fully appreciate the role that the built environment plays in the context of service delivery and the local economy.
+SCAPE offers a suite of performance- managed construction services frameworks, property services, innovative design solutions, community investment opportunities and joint ventures that are available to any public body in the United Kingdom.
+As a public-sector organisation, SCAPE fully appreciate the role that the built environment plays in the context of service delivery and the local economy.

 Policies relevant to slavery and human trafficking

-Scape operates a number of internal policies with a view to ensuring that we are conducting business in an ethical and transparent manner:
+SCAPE operates a number of internal policies with a view to ensuring that it is conducting business in an ethical and transparent manner.

-- Code of Conduct: The Code of Conduct makes clear the expectation we place on our employees to maintain the highest standards of conduct and behaviour when representing the organisation; the Code also covering policies relating to the avoidance of conflicts of interest, impartiality, hospitality, political neutrality and whistleblowing
+- Code of Conduct: The Code of Conduct makes clear the expectation placed on SCAPE employees to maintain the highest standards of conduct and behaviour when representing the organisation; the Code also covering policies relating to the avoidance of conflicts of interest, impartiality, hospitality, political neutrality and whistleblowing.

-- Statement of Ethics: This clearly demonstrates our pride in our reputation for acting fairly and ethically in doing business and the values, commitment and integrity of our employees; the statement also covers our policy relating to anti-bribery and corruption.
+- Statement of Ethics: This clearly demonstrates SCAPE’s pride in its reputation for acting fairly and ethically in doing business and the values, commitment and integrity of its employees; the statement also covers the policy relating to anti-bribery and corruption.

 Due diligence and steps to assess and manage the risk of slavery and human trafficking in our business and supply chains

-As for our contractor supply chains, we conduct due diligence on all our contractors and suppliers as part of the tendering exercises.
+As for contractor supply chains, SCAPE conducts due diligence on all contractors and suppliers as part of the tendering exercises.
 This has not identified any issues of concern during the reporting period.

-In each of our signed frameworks, contractual clauses are included to address slavery and human trafficking in the supply chain and cover:
+In each of the signed frameworks, contractual clauses are included to address slavery and human trafficking in the supply chain and cover:

-We intend to adopt a continuous improvement approach to our performance in this area.
+To date SCAPE has adopted a continuous improvement approach to its performance in this area, this will continue.

 Responsibility for compliance

-The Managing Director of each subsidiary or associated company is responsible for their company’s compliance with the Scape Anti-Slavery and Human Trafficking Policy and the MSA.
-The Managing Directors are advised and supported by Scape’s Heads of Human Resources, Procurement & Audit and Legal & Governance.
+The Managing Director of each subsidiary or associated company is responsible for their company’s compliance with the SCAPE Anti-Slavery and Human Trafficking Policy and the MSA.
+The Managing Directors are advised and supported by SCAPE’s Heads of Human Resources, Procurement and Legal & Governance.

-This statement was approved by the Board of Directors of Scape Group Limited on 30th July 2021.
+This statement was approved by the Board of Directors of SCAPE Group Limited on 4 August 2023.